Lorenzo0224/csv/README.md

+# Official Implementation of 'Tailoring the Shapley Value for In-context Example Selection towards Data Wrangling'.

-# Official Implementation and Technical Reports
+# Technical Report

-This repository contains the official implementation and technical reports of 'Tailoring the Shapley Value for In-context Example Selection towards Data Wrangling'.
+This repository contains the technical report of our paper 'Tailoring the Shapley Value for In-context Example Selection towards Data Wrangling', see ``

 ## Requirements